 PERSECUTION, TRIBULATION, AND CONFLICT

 I suppose you see the pattern now.
 My friend the enemy fails!
 In all of these things our victory has been secured!
-Another attack I have endured this year has been false accusation and persecution for my work in the Kingdom of God.
-The details are still to close and personal to share, but suffice it to say that I have experienced significant financial loss, relational loss, and emotional pain for telling people the truth about Jesus and what God wants, for praying for the sick, for casting out demons, and for encouraging authentic, vibrant worship.
-This is nothing compared to the persecution that many in the world are undergoing.
-I now am so thankful for this sifting the Lord told me in advance He was going to allow Satan to do in my life.
-Even though it has been really difficult to endure, there is also a great joy in it.
+Another attack you will endure if you follow Jesus will be false accusation and persecution for your work in the Kingdom of God.
+You may experience significant financial loss, relational loss, and emotional pain for telling people the truth about Jesus and what God wants, for praying for the sick, for casting out demons, and for encouraging authentic, vibrant worship.
+This is nothing unusual compared to the persecution that many in the world are undergoing.
+Sometimes the Lord allows Satan to sift us.
+Even though it is really difficult to endure, there is also a great joy in it.